 I exhibit paintings every autumn at the annual Setauket Artists’ Exhibition at the Neighborhood House.
 I’m also a member of the Smithtown Township Arts Council and the North Shore Art Guild and show paintings at their exhibitions.
 As a member of LIMarts, I enjoy interacting with many wonderful artists and the challenge of creating paintings for the various exhibition themes.

-See Muriel’s work on display in the Museum Gift Corner for the month of September.
+See samples of Robert’s work on display in the Visitors Center for the month of March.